anatoly-chichikov/ytickers/README.md

 First of all you need to redefine `yt_host` property.
 It will be used for generating QR-codes with direct links to issues.
-Then specify all four required `fields` if they differs from your YT configuration.
+Then specify all four required `fields` if they differ from your YT configuration.
 However if you have an extra fields in exported csv they will be ignored by script.

 ### CSV input file
-For example you have uploaded your bunch of issues from YT to file `issues.csv`:
+For example you have uploaded bunch of issues from YT to file `issues.csv`:
 ```
 "Issue Id","Subsystem","Summary","Importance"
 "MYPRJ-1","My Cool Project","Generate Cool Idea","100"